Brunswick High School

 Selection for the 2020-2021 will begin in the fall.
 Paperwork will be available to those who qualify for the selection after the GPA of juniors and seniors is verified.
-All paperwork will be due by October 10, 2019 and students will be notified of their selection by the middle of November.
-Induction of selected members will be in early December 2020.
+The NHS application is due by 2:30 on Friday, November 20th.
+You may submit it through email or by delivering it in person.

 Criteria for Membership

 for demonstrating exemplary